MethodologyContact usSupportLogin

 The next chart produced by the model demonstrates how the cost to make the corrugated box has changed based on the cost to produce the containerboard base material.
 The model takes into account the main cost drivers in a containerboard mill, including fiber, energy, labor, chemicals and others.

-The cost to produce the containerboard had increased significantly over this time period, peaking in Q3 2022 at €287.43 per 1000 boxes.
-However, this had U-turned dramatically in the next quarter and dropped to just €221.72 per 1000 boxes, just over double the cost from the start of 2020.
+The cost to produce the containerboard has increased significantly over the last five years, peaking in Q3 2022 at €287.43 per 1000 boxes.
+However, that U-turned dramatically in the next quarter and dropped to just €221.72 per 1000 boxes, just over double the cost from the start of 2020.

 The main contributors to the dramatic rise and fall in production costs were identified to be energy and fiber.
 We can delve further into the model to find out what happened here.